makersacademy/inject-challenge/README.md

 ### The goal of this exercise is to rewrite the Ruby Inject Method.

-My version of the Ruby inject method will be called `sandwich_in` and it should do everything that `inject` does:
+My version of the Ruby inject method is called `sandwich_in` and it should do everything that `inject` does to an array.

-1.